Stochastic Online Fisher Markets: Static Pricing Limits and Adaptive Enhancements

 \subsection{Lower Bound for Static Pricing Algorithms}

-While equilibrium pricing, i.e., a uniform price vector for all users, has been the holy grail in classical Fisher markets, in this section, we establish the performance limitations of any static pricing algorithm in the online variant of Fisher markets studied in this work.
-In particular, we show that the expected regret or constraint violation of any static pricing algorithm that sets prices $\p^t = \p^{t'}$ for all $t, t' \in [n]$ must be $\Omega(\sqrt{n})$ in the online incomplete information setting.
+This section establishes that the expected regret or constraint violation of any static pricing algorithm that sets prices $\p^t = \p^{t'}$ for all $t, t' \in [n]$ must be $\Omega(\sqrt{n})$ in the studied online variant of Fisher markets.

 \begin{theorem} Suppose that users' budget and utility parameters are drawn i.i.d. from a distribution $\D$.
 Then, there exists a market instance for which either the expected regret or expected constraint violation of any static pricing algorithm is $\Omega(\sqrt{n})$, where $n$ is the number of arriving users. \end{theorem}